hoprnet/hopr-polkadot/README.md

 # Testing

-You can run the unit test with:
+You can run the unit tests with:

 ```bash
 cargo test -p hopr-polkadot-runtime